How to Manage a Remote Team

 I don’t like when my teammates…

-We added all the manifestos to our wiki, for handy access (and to help new team members onboard more quickly!)
+We added all the manifestos to our wiki, for handy access (and to help new remote team members onboard more quickly!)